pkuzan/hello-cloud/README.md

 # Hello Cloud
-An AWS experiment.
+An Azure experiment.

-This project will form the basis of our of Amazon AWS reference implementations.
+This project will form the basis of our of Azure reference implementations.

-A bootstrap class DefaultPricerApplication is provided for running in your IDE.
-However, this project does not include the Spring Boot Maven plugin so can't directly be deployed to Beanstalk for example.
+HelloCloud uses an H2 database with Spring Data JPA for persistence.
+This will be replaced with SQL Server.
-This project builds to a normal Java JAR so other projects can depend on it.
+Currently there is only a Swagger UI.

-In order to deploy to beanstalk, you need to perform a mvn install on this project, and then use another dependant project, such as S3PricerRepositroy, these projects will build to a single executable JAR file including full transitive closure.
+Terraform will be used to provision Azure resources